Jumper Class rules

 JUMPER RULES

 Running fast and flat over small jumps can be dangerous for both horse and rider.
-Show management reserves the right to eliminate any rider in the jumper classes who is determined to be riding dangerously.
+Show management reserves the right to eliminate or disqualify any rider in the jumper classes who is determined to be riding dangerously.